omriharel/omri.io/README.md

 # omri.io
-Website and API sources for omri.io
+Website sources for omri.io and its subsidiaries